Eoin Doyle: 2022 season

-On 7 January 2022, it was announced that Doyle had returned home to Dublin, signing for League of Ireland Premier Division runners up and current FAI Cup holders St Patrick's Athletic on a 3-year deal where he would play under their new manager Tim Clancy, a former teammate of Doyle's at Hibernian.
+On 7 January 2022, it was announced that Doyle had returned home to Dublin, signing for League of Ireland Premier Division runners up and current FAI Cup holders St Patrick's Athletic on a three-year deal where he would play under their new manager Tim Clancy, a former teammate of Doyle's at Hibernian.
 On 11 February 2022, Doyle scored on his debut for the club in the 2022 President of Ireland's Cup against his former club Shamrock Rovers at Tallaght Stadium.
 On 11 March 2022, Doyle scored his first league goal for the club by heading home a Chris Forrester free kick to help his side to a 2–0 win away to Finn Harps.
 He followed his first league goal up by opening the scoring in a 2–0 win over UCD at Richmond Park 3 days later.
 On 22 April, he scored twice, in another 2–0 win over Finn Harps, this time at Richmond Park.
 On 15 July 2022, Doyle scored his 200th career goal in his 596th career appearance when he opened the scoring in a 1–1 draw at home to Dundalk for his 10th league goal of the season.
 Doyle made his first appearance in European football for the club on 21 July 2022, assisting Chris Forrester's equaliser in a 1–1 draw with Slovenian side NŠ Mura in the UEFA Europa Conference League.
 Doyle scored a brace of penalties on 3 October 2022, to help his side to a 4–4 draw having previously trailed 4–2 away to rivals Shelbourne at Tolka Park.
 His final goals of the season came in the final game of the year on 6 November 2022 when he scored a brace and also assisted a goal for Anthony Breslin in a 4–0 win over Shelbourne to take him up to 15 goals in all competitions in his first season with the club.

 2023 season

-Doyle's first goal of the 2023 season came on 24 February when he came off the bench to score the only goal of the game in a 1–0 home win over rivals Shelbourne, his fifth goal in his last 3 appearances against them.
+Doyle's first goal of the 2023 season came on 24 February when he came off the bench to score the only goal of the game in a 1–0 home win over rivals Shelbourne, his fifth goal in his last three appearances against them.
+On 17 March 2023, Doyle scored a penalty to level the scores at 1–1 in an eventual 2–2 draw with rivals Shamrock Rovers at Tallaght Stadium.
+Doyle's third goal of the season came on 10 April 2023 in a 3–1 win away to Drogheda United.
+On 5 June 2023, Doyle scored in a 4–1 win over Derry City at Richmond Park, a goal that turned out to be his 208th and final goal of his professional career.
+Doyle's final appearance in professional football was on 20 July 2023, in a UEFA Europa League tie at home to F91 Dudelange of Luxembourg.